Cheek/Chick DNA Project

 Other European Haplogroups

-Other European Y-DNA haplogroups include Haplogroup N2 (Finland and Russia), Q (Norway), G (central and southern Europe), and J2 (the eastern Mediterranean and Ashkenazi Jews).
-These haplogroups are only occasionally found in the British Isles outside of immigrant populations.
+Other European Y-DNA haplogroups include Haplogroup N2 (Finland and Russia), Q (Norway), G (central and southern Europe), J2 (the eastern Mediterranean and Ashkenazi Jews), and T (the Mediterranean).
+These haplogroups are very rare in the British Isles outside of immigrant populations, though you can always find a few exceptions.

 Mitochondrial DNA